 Hello!
 My name is Hyunjoo Kim, and I am a Ph.D. student in the Quantitative Psychology program at the University of Illinois-Urbana Champaign.
-I am passionate about making a meaningful impact by going beyond conventional achievements and utilizing cutting-edge computing and data science skills to contribute to the advancement of the psychometric field.
-With my research interests encompassing psychometrics, latent variable modeling, network analysis, and cognitive diagnosis models, I strive to make significant contributions to the field and drive innovation.
+I am passionate about advancing psychometrics by using cutting-edge computing and data science methods.
+My research interests span cognitive diagnosis models, network analysis, and latent variable modeling, with the goal of driving methodological innovation in the field.
 Future collaborations are always welcome!

 Advisor: Dr. Hans-Friedrich Koehn (UIUC)